-- Petitions must be presented to the Proper Officer at least one (1) clear day before the day of the meeting (i.e. two days) of the relevant Member body; - 3.4.
-No more than three (3) petitions may be presented per meeting; - 3.5.
-If more than one petition is notified to the Proper Officer to the same meeting, they shall rank in order of priority according to the time of notice given; - 3.6.
-No petition may be presented relating to an application for a licence; - 3.7.
-No petition may be presented to the Annual Meeting of the Council or to any meeting of the Audit, Governance and Standards Committee. - 4.
-Petitions which are not to be presented in person at meetings of the Council or appropriate Committee will be reported to that body. - 5.
-Provision will be made for a facility to submit petitions electronically. - 6.
-Any checking or sampling of signatories by Council Officers to verify the number of signatories shall give due consideration to the rights of younger Local Residents whose names may not yet appear on the Electoral Roll on account of their age.
+2.11 If more than one petition is notified to the proper officer to the same Council, Cabinet, Committee or Sub-Committee meeting, they shall rank in order of priority according to the time of notice given under 2.1 above.

+- 2.12.
+No petition may be presented relating to an application for a licence; - 2.13.
+No petition may be presented to the Annual Meeting of the Council or to any meeting of the Audit, Governance and Standards Committee. - 3.
+Petitions which are not to be presented in person at meetings of the Council or appropriate Committee will be reported to that body. - 4.
+Provision will be made for a facility to submit petitions electronically.